aq18507/GATORdocs/doc/Syntax.rst

   Input.Set_[n].Type = "[Node NodeExtract]";

 **Range:** Defines the physical range in the defined part below, from which the nodes are extracted.
 This essentially draws a cuboid around the described area and will then extract all nodes within this box.
 This must be in the format of a :math:`1 \times 6` numeric format, where the values are assigned as follows ``[xmin ymin zmin xmax ymax zmax]``.
+It might be worth adding a tolerance to the value defined in the vector.
+While the ``NodeExtract`` function has this option, this does not work in this context.

 .. code-block:: matlab